amandeepmittal/amanhimself.dev/src/content/blog/first-few-days-with-codex-cli.md

 tags:
   - ai
   - obsidian
-description: 'Getting started with Codex CLI and creating first workflows.'
+description: 'Using Codex CLI  beyond coding, for Obsidian note management, and building automated workflows with MCP servers.'
 ---

 There's something oddly satisfying about watching an AI agent read your messy notes and actually understand them.